 Change Your Bait

 – I also put a timer on how long I fish flies.
 If I go 5 minutes without a take-down I will change one of my flies.
-Usually I change my middle fly from the black with red rib to a bronze with a copper rib #12 or #14.
+Usually, I change my middle fly from black with a red rib to bronze with a copper rib #12 or #14.
 This varies a bit from lake to lake but not much.
 Vary your depth also.
 I always leave a red Sno Cone near the bottom.
 But start moving the middle and top flies up if nothing else is working.

 Everyone Is Different